jhan15/hand_gesture_detection/README.md

 ## Demo

 ### Hand detector
-Detect hands on streams, it draws the landmarks on detected hands and returns hand features, including handedness, landmark coordinates, direction, facing, boundary, wrist angle.
+Detect hands on streams, it draws the landmarks on detected hands and returns several hand features, including handedness, landmark coordinates, hand direction, hand facing, boundary landmarks, wrist angle.

 ![hand1](https://user-images.githubusercontent.com/62132206/127870204-96725670-6db0-4025-be46-bd3efacae085.gif)

 ### Gesture detector
-Detect hand gestures on streams, it can detect a series of pre-defined hand gestures, including Chinese number 1 - 10, 'OK', 'Thumbs-up', 'Thumbs-down', 'Rock', 'Claw', 'C shape', 'O shape', 'Pinch'.
+Detect hand gestures on streams, now it can detect 18 pre-defined hand gestures, including Chinese number 1 - 10, 'OK', 'Thumbs-up', 'Thumbs-down', 'Rock', 'Claw', 'C shape', 'O shape', 'Pinch'.

 ![gesture1](https://user-images.githubusercontent.com/62132206/127870254-c205a04a-4b7f-4ce3-b4e6-549a38183125.gif)

 ### Volume controller
 Control volume using hand gestures.
 It's a possible application in areas like smart home and in-cabin interaction.
-Hand gestures can be used for activation, deactivation, and control.
+Hand gestures can be used for activation, control, and deactivation.
 In this case, we use 'Pinch' as activation and control gesture and 'C shape' as deactivation gesture.
+There are two types of control behavior here, continuous control and step control.

 #### Continuous control